AlchemyDAO/ERC721p/README.md

 For all other purposes as long as pepople are aware that they need to check and change the backup address when ultimate ownership transfer is desired then all other use cases should not be impacted by the new safety features.

 ## Backwards Compatibility
 Note marketplaces like OpenSea will need to be aware for this standard and use superTransfer / superApprove, as otherwise the seller could just take the NFT back after a sale.
-AlLternatively they may check that the ```recoveryAddress[tokenID] == address(0)```, as if the address is set to 0x0, the ultimate authority comes down to the actual NFT holder as is currently the case, who then can change the backup address.
+Alternatively they may check that the ```recoveryAddress[tokenID] == address(0)```, as if the address is set to 0x0, the ultimate authority comes down to the actual NFT holder as is currently the case, who then can change the backup address.
 This can be a simple front end check to not reequire contract upagrades.

 For all other purposes as long as pepople are aware that they need to check and change the backup address when ultimate ownership transfer is desired then all other use cases should not be impacted by the new safety features.